backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 ## Setup for the Tutorial

-We will use a "Todo list" plugin, composed of the `todo-list` and `todo-list-backend` plugins.
+We will use a "Todo list" feature, composed of the `todo-list` and `todo-list-backend` plugins.

 The source code is already available here: